beatsnbytes/classic_mceliece/README.md

 Our code is tested in Ubuntu 18.04.
 The user needs to install the libssl-dev package for the compilation to succeed.

+Code residing in "zcu102/" branches is our hardware/software co-design acceleration and is still subject to changes.